Umasangavi/Amazon_Review_Sentiment_Analysis/README.md

 The Following steps Were Followed For Completing This Project:

-Gathering of data: The amazonreviews dataset from Kaggle was used for this project.
+1. Gathering of data: The amazonreviews dataset from Kaggle was used for this project.

-Preprocessing of data:
+2. Preprocessing of data:

-"*"Lower casing the text
+* Lower casing the text
-Expanding contractions
+* Expanding contractions
-Removing punctuations and special characters
+* Removing punctuations and special characters
-Removing stopwords
+* Removing stopwords
-Tokenization
+* Tokenization
-Lemmatization
+* Lemmatization

-Approach to Sentiment Analysis:
+3. Approach to Sentiment Analysis:

-TFIDF Vectorizer
+* TFIDF Vectorizer
-Support Vector Machine Model
+* Support Vector Machine Model
-Evaluation of model using Accuracy Score, Confusion Matrix, and Classification Report Deployment of Model:
+* Evaluation of model using Accuracy Score, Confusion Matrix, and Classification Report

+3. Deployment of Model:

-Creating a web application using Streamlit
+* Creating a web application using Streamlit
-Deploying it using Heroku Cloud Service
+* Deploying it using Heroku Cloud Service